base-jumper/base-jumper/docs/circuits/CanBus.md

 It's a good idea to use shielded cable if you're doing long runs, high data rates, operating in a paricularly noisy environment, or concerned about electromagnetic emissions.
 There is cable available that is specifically suited to CAN.
 It will contain a shielded twisted pair for the data, and often comes with an additional twisted pair of thicker wires for distributing power.
 Here is an [example](https://www.helukabel.com/en/products/helukabel-reg-devicenet-trade-pvc-opc-DNT_800683.html).

 ### Termination
 Terminating a CAN bus is essential.
-Without proper termination, reflections will occur when signal reaches the end of the bus.
+Without proper termination, reflections will occur when signals reach the end of the bus.
 The signal will bounce back and forth along the bus, causing interference.
 To terminate the bus, place a 120ohm resistor between the two data lines at each end of the bus.
 The location of the resistors is important - be sure to place them at each end of the bus near the first and last devices.
 Proper termination will stop those nasty reflections, giving you a nice clean signal.

 ![can bus termination!]({{"assets/images/can_termination.jpg" | relative_url}})